bufbuild/protobuf-es/docs/faq.md

 value set and that support field presence always include the field value in the JSON-encoded output, even if it is the default value.

-However, all proto3 JSON implementations are permitted to provide serialization options that can modify the shape of the JSON output:
+However, libraries are permitted to provide serialization options that can modify the shape of the JSON output, such as:
-- As mentioned above, fields with default values and no field presence support are omitted by default, but implementations can provide an option to output fields with their default values.
+- Output fields with their default values rather than omit them.
-- Unknown fields are rejected by default, but implementations may provide an option to ignore them.
+- Ignore unknown fields rather than reject them.
-- Field names should be converted to lowerCamelCase and used as the JSON name, but implementations may provide an option to use the proto field name.
-In addition, the expected lowerCamelCase name can be modified with the `json_name` field option.
+- Use the proto field name as the JSON name instead of converting to lowerCamelCase.
-- The name of an enum value is emitted by default, but implementations can provide an option to use the enum's numeric value instead.
+  Also, important to note that the expected lowerCamelCase name can be modified with the `json_name` field option.

-Consequently, implementations must be lenient about their JSON inputs since the JSON structure could have been modified by any of the serialization options.
-To properly support proto3 JSON and make sure it interoperates correctly with other language implementations, Protobuf-ES has to support all variants of the input.
+- Use an enum's numeric value instead of the enum name.

-Therefore, the following rules apply when parsing JSON into a Protobuf message:
+Consequently, to properly support proto3 JSON and make sure it interoperates correctly with other language implementations, Protobuf-ES has to support all variants of the input, which include:

 - If a value is missing or null, it should be interpreted as that field type's default value.
 - Field names can be the proto field name, or the lowerCamelCase JSON name or